Product Home

 • Sequentially.
 A thread uses next row after last used by same or another task's thread.

 • Fixed.
-Each thread uses unique line, the first thread uses first line, the second uses second, etc.
+Each thread uses the unique line: the first thread uses first line, the second uses second, etc.

 Examples: